JonLLL/Bird-classifier/README.md

 ## Overview
 This project involves fine-tuning the MobileNetV2 convolutional neural network on the **CUB_200_2011** dataset for bird species classification.
 After training, the model achieves an impressive accuracy of **95%**.
+Model was trained on both personal laptop CPU and google colab T4 GPU.

 ## Dataset
 ### About the Dataset